porrasm/ez-stream/README.md

 - Clone this repo
 - In `backend/` and `relay-server/` directories make `.env` files (.env.examples included)
+- `relay-server/` configuration file has the `SERVERS=` value.
+Enter the IP address of you machine there in the correct format (format in .env.example).
+You can use multiple servers or host the media server on a different machine.
+No instructions for that but source is very simple.
 - Run the `run.sh` script in the root directory

 Done.